mpm-tu-berlin/eflips/eflips/docs/installation.rst

 Installation
 ============

+This section describes installation of eFLIPS **as an end-user**.
+If you wish to contribute to and modify eFLIPS's code, see the :ref:`Developer's Guide <developer_guide>`.

 eFLIPS was tested with Python 3.8 and 3.7.
 It depends on various other packages declared in ``requirements.txt`` in the ``eflips`` folder.
 Please be aware that when using very new releases of Python, some packages containing binaries (especially ``matplotlib``) may require compilation as long as precompiled binaries for the respective Python release are not available.
 In this case, ``pip``, the package installer, will attempt to compile the binaries automatically, but this often causes problems in our experience.
 Should this happen, use an older version of Python.

 We recommend using the standard Python installation from `python.org <https://www.python.org/>`_ and creating a virtual environment with `venv <https://docs.python.org/3/library/venv.html>`_, using, e.g.: